 Does changing an IP ACL take effect immediately?

-No. IP ACL entries require a valid IPv4 or IPv6 address.
-Hostnames are not supported.Is IPv6 supported?
+No. IP ACL entries require a valid IPv4 address.
+Hostnames are not supported.Can one app have multiple IP ACLs?

 No. Each application can have at most one IP ACL and one credential assigned.
 To allow multiple IP ranges, add multiple entries to a single ACL (up to 50 entries).What’s the latency impact of SIP authentication?